 When people think about pursuing something, the first thing they normally do is look at their resources to determine whether or not it can be done, which is always a wise thing to do.
-But where most people fail in this process is, when they’re taking stock of their resources, taking stock of the wrong things.
-Most people immediately look at money.
+But where most people fail in this process is taking stock of the wrong things, like money.
 “How much money do I have?” they ask.
 Sure, we need to know how much money we have, but money is not the greatest resource.
 In fact, there are a few other resources that are more important, and that certainly have more of an effect on your goals than money.

-- Desire.
-Everything that comes from life comes from wanting it.
-Really wanting it.
-Do you have desire in you for something?
+Everything that comes from life comes from wanting it—really wanting it.
+Do you have a desire for something?
 This is not a wish or something you would take if it came along.
 This is something deep in your heart.
 Something you long for.
-In many ways, it is what you feel you were created for.
-Your destiny.
+In many ways, it is what you feel you were created for—your destiny.
 It is buried within you and cannot be taken away.
 Do you have this kind of desire for what you seek?
 If so, you will accomplish it.
-“Very few persons, comparatively, know how to Desire with sufficient intensity.
-They do not know what it is to feel and manifest that intense, eager, longing, craving, insistent, demanding, ravenous Desire which is akin to the persistent, insistent, ardent, overwhelming desire of the drowning man for a breath of air; of the shipwrecked or desert-lost man for a drink of water; of the famished man for bread and meat.” —Robert Collier

-- Guts.
-Courage.
-Bravery.
-Nerve.
-Valor.
-Do you have them?
+Do you have it?
 Can you look risk in the eye and not blink?
-The men and women who have accomplished tremendous things were not handed those things.
+The individuals who have accomplished tremendous things were not handed those things.
 I have found that every one of them had moments of pure, unadulterated fear—a fear of loss, a fear of humiliation, a fear of failure.
 But what separated them from the rest is that they had the guts to go forward anyway.
 When others slunk off into the distance, they forged ahead.
 It didn’t matter how much money they had.
 They had a dream—a big dream—and the courage to go for it, no matter the cost.